Clarence Sasser

-Clarence Eugene Sasser (born September 12, 1947) is a former United States Army soldier and a recipient of the United States military's highest decoration for valor, the Medal of Honor, for his actions in the Vietnam War.
+Clarence Eugene Sasser (September 2, 1947 – May 13, 2024) was a United States Army soldier and a recipient of the United States military's highest decoration for valor, the Medal of Honor, for his actions in the Vietnam War.

 Early life and Vietnam War

-Born in Chenango, Texas, Sasser briefly attended the University of Houston as a chemistry major but was forced to drop out due to lack of funds.
+Born in Chenango, Texas, Sasser briefly attended the University of Houston as a chemistry major, but was forced to drop out due to lack of funds.
 He was drafted into the United States Army after giving up his college deferment and served as a combat medic during the Vietnam War.
 Sasser's Vietnam War tour lasted just 51 days.
+He received the Medal of Honor from President Richard Nixon in 1969 for his actions as a combat field medic on January 10, 1968, in Dinh Tuong Province, South Vietnam.

+Sasser received multiple wounds during the January 10 battle when his unit was airlifted to a Mekong River rice paddy on a reconnaissance mission.
+As soon as he disembarked from the transport helicopter, Sasser was shot in the leg.
+Subsequently, he received shell fragments throughout his body, impeding his ability to render aid to wounded soldiers.
+Despite his wounds, Sasser continued to crawl through the muddy field, bandaging soldiers and dragging them back to safety.
+Sasser and other members of his unit continued to fight the enemy for nearly twenty hours and were not evacuated until the next day.

+Sasser was transported to a hospital in Japan where he recovered from his injuries.
+He did not return to Vietnam.

-He received the Medal of Honor from President Richard Nixon in 1969 for his actions on January 10, 1968, in Dinh Tuong Province, South Vietnam.
-A member of Headquarters and Headquarters Company, 3rd Battalion, 60th Infantry Regiment, 9th Infantry Division, he was a private first class attached to the 3rd Battalion's Company A when he earned the medal and was later promoted to specialist five.
+A member of Headquarters and Headquarters Company, 3rd Battalion, 60th Infantry Regiment, 9th Infantry Division, Sasser was a private first class attached to the 3rd Battalion's Company A when he earned the medal and was later promoted to specialist five.
+He was discharged from the Army in June 1969.